unknownSaschka/MusicOfTheDayBot/README.md

 # MusicOfTheDayBot
- A music bot which randomly choose a music track and posts it in a Discord channel.
+ A music bot which randomly choose a music track and posts it in a Discord channel, developed for the German Xenoblade Discord Community.

 # Tasks
 - [ ] Liste einlesen mit Songs und den zugehörigen YouTube Links